-Heli is using a sachet with pigment to attach it to the wall using the pinned through stencil.
-Photo: Viktor Källgren

-Photo: Diana Haapsal The lower ornament was cut out of a traced copy of the original and applied directly onto the wall, dabbing pigment through the fixed stencil.
-The two different colours of the newly made ornaments were tried out by Mihhail and Egle to match the colour of the original ornaments.
-The new ornaments were painted with a slightly weaker-pigmented colour than the original so as to be identifiable as secondary additions.
-In order to give every participant a chance to practice creating stencil paintings, the three groups of students from Sweden, Finland and Estonia were each allotted a piece of masonite to make their own attempts at the two different stencils.
+Heli is using a sachet with pigment to attach it to the wall using the pinned through stencil.Photo: Viktor KällgrenPhoto: Diana Haapsal The lower ornament was cut out of a traced copy of the original and applied directly on the wall, dabbing pigment through the fixed stencil.
+The two different colours of the newly made ornaments were tried out by Mihhail and Egle to fit the colour of the original ornaments.
+The new ornaments were painted with a slightly weaker-pigmented colour than the original to be identifiable as secondary additions.
+In order to give every participant a chance to practice creating stencil paintings, the three groups of students from Sweden, Finland and Estonia were each allotted a piece of masonite to make their own try-outs of the two different stencils.

 Rebecca is filling in the shadows of one of the ornaments made on masonite.
 Photo: Viktor Källgren

 Saturday, 29 August

 By Egle Mikko, Reelika Tooming (TAC)

 Finishing room N2

 South Wall

-On Saturday 28th of August we started to finish work on the south wall in the main room of focus.
-By that time, work in the second room N16 had been finished to a satisfactory level.
-Mainly the S-walls reconstruction of a continuous part of the original ornament was touched up by Mihhail to add shadow, light and also lighten the gray color of the background (background color was lightened with pastels).
-Most of the work, cleaning and retouching to the original ornaments was completed.
-Some finishing touches with watercolors to the S-walls original ornaments were made by Merike Kallas and Hilkka Hiiop.
-Also on the S-wall, the doors portal, Claudia completed her cleaning of the victory chalice giving it a minimal retouch of color.
-The outcome of cleaning the victory chalices ended up entirely different from what had first been retraced on paper.
-In the first retracing (done on Tuesday 24.08.15) was a guess that, what turned out later to be torches, were a crossed feather and sword at the foot of the chalice.
-This new discovery was also corrected on the reproduction of the chalice (Friday 27.08.15).
+On Saturday 28th of august we started to finish works on the south wall in the main room of focus.
+By that time, works in the second room N16 had been finished to a satisfactory outcome.
+Mainly the S-walls reconstruction of a continuous part of the original ornament was being touched up by Mihhail to add shadow, light and also lighten the gray color of the background (background color was lightened with pastels).
+Most of the works, cleaning and retouching to the original ornaments were completed.
+Some finishing touches with watercolors to the S-walls original ornaments were given by Merike Kallas and Hilkka Hiiop.
+Also on the S-wall, the doors portal, Claudia was completing her cleaning of the victory chalice giving it a minimal retouch of color.
+The outcome of victory chalices cleaning came to be entirely different from the vision of what had been first retraced on paper.
+In the first retracing (made on Tuesday 24.08.15) there was a guess that, what came out later to be torches, were a crossed feather and sword at the foot of the chalice.
+This new discovery was at the same time corrected on the reproduction of the chalice (Friday 27.08.15).

 Mihhail adding shadow.
-Photo: Egle Mikko

-Claudia and her model the chalice.
-Photo: Egle Mikko The rest of the South wall was also done via the aqua-sporca technique, last touches for the green wall were applied and the scaffoldings were removed from the room.
-Both N2 and N16 were given a thorough Scandinavian style speed cleaning, with Kirsti leading the massed ranks of students in this process.
+Photo: Egle Mikko Claudia and her model the chalice.
+Photo: Egle Mikko The rest of the South wall was also done in aqua-sporca technique, last touches for the green wall were given, and the scaffoldings were removed from the room.
+Both N2 and N16 were given a thorough Scandinavian style speed cleaning, with Kirsti running the forces of students in this process.